What is goodwill in accounting?

 Key differences between goodwill and other intangible assets:

-• goodwill is harder to identify and value precisely
+- Goodwill is harder to identify and value precisely compared to assets with clear market prices

-Example: Patents have a set legal lifespan, you can sell them separately from your business, and they often have a more precise value.
+For example, a patent has a set legal lifespan, can be sold independently from your business, and often has a more precise value.
+Goodwill, by contrast, only becomes quantifiable during a business acquisition.

 Types of goodwill

 Inherent goodwill (also called internally generated goodwill) is value you build within your business over time.
-It comes from outstanding customer service, strong brand recognition, and competitive advantage you develop.
+It comes from outstanding customer service, strong brand recognition, and competitive advantages you develop through daily operations.

 How to calculate goodwill in accounting for small businesses

-• Fair value of non-controlling interests: Value of any portion of the business you don't own, calculated at fair market value on the purchase date
+- Fair value of non-controlling interests: value of any portion of the business you do not own, calculated at fair market value on the purchase date

 Using the formula, goodwill is $760,000: